-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the subgiant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Tania Borealis, the location is 10h 17m 05.93 and +42d54` 52.1 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Tania Borealis, the location is 10h 17m 05.93 and +42° 54` 52.1 .

-Tania Borealis has a spectral type of A2IV.
-This means the star is a blue subgiant star.
-The star is 7424.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24214.3666585600000000s.
-The star has a B-V Colour Index of 0.02 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 9,262 Kelvin.
+Based on the star's spectral type of A2IV , Tania Borealis's colour and type is blue - white subgiant star.
+The star has a B-V Colour Index of 0.02 which means the star's temperature is about 9,262 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.